-- Students must explain on the petition why the non-Law course is necessary to their legal career.
+- Students must explain in the request form why the non-Law course is necessary to their legal career.

 - Only graduate-level courses are approved for degree credit, except for language courses.

-- A petition is required even if you are not requesting Law credit for the course.
+- A request form is required even if you are not requesting Law credit for the course.

 Registration as an Auditor is not permitted for any course.
 Each student is responsible for any fees associated with non-Law classes.